Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Results

-Lesion studies have been traditionally used to assess roles of different brain areas in sleep regulation.
+Lesion studies have been traditionally used to assess the roles of different brain areas in sleep regulation.
 Insomnia and hyperactivity were observed after lesions in SNpc and SNpr~\cite{Lai1999,Gerashchenko2006}

-Concerning the SNpc firing rate in the baseline experiment, it is important to note that low SNpc spiking rates are associated with mesothalamic dopaminergic hypoactivity, whereas the opposite case is associated with mesothalamic dopaminergic hyperactivity.
-Furthermore, the dopaminergic hypoactivity is associated with the mental rigidity observed in both Parkinson's disease, ADHD and ASD, while the dopaminergic hyperactivity underlies the defocusing symptoms in ADHD~\cite{Madureira2010,Guimaraes2017}.
+Concerning the SNpc spiking rate, low levels of mesothalamic dopamine (dopaminergic hypoactivity) are associated with the mental rigidity observed in PD, ADHD, and ASD.
+On the other hand, high levels of mesothalamic dopamine (dopaminergic hyperactivity) underlie the defocusing symptoms observed in ADHD~\cite{Madureira2010,Guimaraes2017}.

-Thus, variations in the SNpc spiking frequencies are simulated through changes in the firing rate of SNpr.
-All other parameters are the same as in the baseline case.
-Departing from the simulation of an insomnia-like pathological state, nicotine or alcohol is added to the system.